Equivariant Elliptic Cohomology and Mapping Stacks: Preliminaries

 \subsection{Complexified Equivariant Elliptic Cohomology}

-The last section of the preliminaries is devoted to recalling the construction of complexified equivariant elliptic cohomology, originally due to Grojnowski.
-This is a fundamental object for us, as our construction of (complexified) equivariant elliptic Hochschild homology is similar to Grojnowski's in many aspects, and acts as an algebraic counterpart to the topological theory.
-We review the Grojnowski's construction following mostly the more recent exposition found in \cite{Gan14} and \cite{SchSib}.
-The original paper is \cite{groj}, other reviews closer in style to the original can be found in \cite{And1}, \cite{Ros3} and \cite{GreenRat}.
-We remark that Grojnowski's paper only sketches the construction, and that the details were carried out by Ro\c{s}u in \cite{Ros3}, see also \cite{Ros1}.
+Here we present a short review of rationalized equivariant elliptic cohomology.
+This object was axiomatically defined by Ginzburg--Kapranov--Vasserot in \cite{GKV} and constructed by Grojnowski in \cite{groj}.
+We review Grojnowski's construction following mostly the more recent exposition found in \cite{Gan14} and \cite{SchSib}.
+Other reviews closer in style to the original can be found in \cite{And1}, \cite{Ros3} and \cite{GreenRat}.
+We remark that Grojnowski's paper only sketches the construction, and that the details were carried out by Ro\c{s}u in \cite{Ros1}.

-Let $X$ be a CW-complex with an action of a torus $T$ of rank $n$.
-Grojnowski constructs the complex $T$-equivariant elliptic cohomology of $X$ as a coherent sheaf of $\bZ_2$-graded algebras over the complex manifold $E_T := E\otimes_{\bZ}\check{T}$
+Let $X$ be a finite $T$-CW-complex, where $T$ is a torus of rank $n$.
+We construct complex $T$-equivariant elliptic cohomology of $X$ as an object in the $\bZ_2$-periodic $\infty$-category of \emph{complex analytic coherent} sheaves over the complex analytic variety $E_T := E\otimes_{\bZ}\check{T}$, which is then viewed as an algebraic coherent complex via standard GAGA arguments, yielding

-\begin{remark} Note that equivariant elliptic Hochschild homology is also defined as an object in $\Qcoh(E_T)$.
-One difference is that we work with the ordinary $\mathbb{Z}$-graded category of quasi-coherent sheaves, rather than with its $\mathbb{Z}_2$-graded variant.
-As we explained in the Introduction, the passage to the $\mathbb{Z}_2$-graded theory involves taking Tate fixed points under a natural action on $\cHH_E([X/T])$.
-The resulting object is called \emph{elliptic periodic Hochschild homology} and will be studied in the follow-up paper, where we will show that it recovers Grojnowski's equivariant elliptic cohomology. \end{remark}

-Let us now sketch the definition of the coherent sheaf $\El_T(X)$.
-Following \cite{Gan14}, we actually limit ourselves to describe its degree 0 part, as this is sufficient for our applications in this paper.
-This is constructed as a coherent analytic sheaf of $\bZ_2$-graded algebras on $E_T$.
-As $E_T$ is compact, standard GAGA arguments allow to consider it as a coherent sheaf on $E_T$ viewed as an algebraic variety.
-We describe first the sections of this sheaf over a sufficiently small analytic disk $U\subset E_T$.